bootstrap-email/documentation-1.x/docs/margin.md

 {% include header.html name="Margin Usage" hr="false" %}
 There are two types of spacing Bootstrap Email supports.
 [Padding](/docs/padding) (applied to the inside of table cells) and [Margin](/docs/margin) (in the form of vertical spacers which are used to take up space between elements vertically).

-The margin classes just create spacers above and/or below and element for simpler syntax like Bootstrap.
+Margin is very inconsistently supported in email clients.
+Instead of using `margin` in css the margin classes create spacers above and/or below and element for simpler syntax like Bootstrap.
 This example adds a spacer of 12px above and below the middle card.
 See [space between](/docs/space-between) for more info on adding spacers between elements.
 ```html
 <div class="card card-body">Top Card</div>
 <div class="card card-body my-3">Middle Card (with margin above and below)</div>